KULeuven-MICAS/zigzag/lab2/README.md

     > <details>
     > <summary>Answer</summary>
     >
     > Identically to the temporal ordering, you can simply remove the defined spatial mapping in the mapping file.
-Then, the `SpatialMappingGeneratorStage` will automatically generate a number of spatial mappings.
+Then, the `SpatialMappingGeneratorStage` inside the API will automatically generate a number of spatial mappings.
 For each generated spatial mapping, the same flow will run as before: multiple temporal mappings are evaluated and filtered to return the best one wrt. the optimization criterion.
     >
     > The standard number of spatial mappings evaluated is 3, which are those with the highest spatial utilization.
 This can be increased or reduced by passing a different `nb_spatial_mappings_generated` to the API call.
     >